Furthering international understanding and cultural awareness

 Uta Christianson, founder of the InterExchange Foundation, felt that exposure to living and working abroad should be part of everyone’s personal education.
 Her mantra was “Go abroad now.
 Make a difference!”

-The Christianson Grant provides awards of up to $10,000 to motivated young Americans who create and carry out their own meaningful service projects abroad.
+The Christianson Fellowship provides awards of up to $10,000 to motivated young Americans who create and carry out their own meaningful service projects abroad.

-Past grantees' projects have focused on multiple international issues, including public health, environmental conservation, legal advocacy, women's and girls' rights, microfinance, education, and poverty alleviation.
+Past fellows' projects have focused on multiple international issues, including public health, environmental conservation, legal advocacy, women's and girls' rights, microfinance, education, and poverty alleviation.